orticio/test/index.md

 ### research interests
 I study belief formation across development.
 In particular, I'm interested in how our belief formation mechanisms interface with modern informational environments in ways that may leave us vulnerable to misinformation.

-Ongoing work is investigating how children's skepticism is calibrated to the informational quality of their environment.
+Ongoing work is investigating how children calibrate their level of skepticism to the informational quality of their environment.

 ### output